leejaegun89-ko/lawfully-dumbo-chat/README.md

 # Lawfully Dumbo

-A document-based AI chatbot application with admin interface and shareable chat URLs.
-Upload documents and chat with Dumbo about their content!
+A comprehensive AI chatbot application specializing in immigration law and document analysis.
+Features both immigration assistance and document-based chat capabilities with admin interface and shareable chat URLs.

 ## Features